Kriebel-LLC/taxonomy-edge/README.md

    2. `Build output directory` to `/packages/web/.vercel/output/static`
 4. Complete the Cloudflare instructions set above
 5. Make sure you set all environment variables, or your build will fail!
-   1. Note: your `FIREBASE_PRIVATE_KEY` env var should be stripped of all `\n`, `-----BEGIN PRIVATE KEY-----`, and `-----END PRIVATE KEY-----` which are stripped in application code anyway.
+   - Note: your `FIREBASE_PRIVATE_KEY` env var should be stripped of all `\n`, `-----BEGIN PRIVATE KEY-----`, and `-----END PRIVATE KEY-----` which are stripped in application code anyway.
 Cloudflare environment variables do not seem to escape/unescape these properly, at least when entered from the dashboard.

+## Managing the DB
+In the `./packages/web` directory, you can:
+- run `yarn run db:pull` to pull your database's current schema into a local drizzle schema file
+- run `yarn run db:migrate-gen` to create a migration based on the state of your `./db/schema.ts` file
+- run `yarn run db:migrate-run` to apply any migrations against your database
+- - Note: you may need to add `"type": "module",` to `/packages/web/package.json` in some local configuarions to make this work

+All operations are run against the database defined in your .env.local environment variables through the planetscale serverless driver.

 ## Known Issues
 - Table of contents in certain MDX pages is disabled for now